Intercity (Deutsche Bahn): Line 75

-Three pairs of trains run every four hours on line 75 between Hamburg and Copenhagen, replacing ICE line 75 since the 2018 timetable.
+Up to eight pairs of trains run per day (in the summer season) on line 75 between Hamburg and Copenhagen, replacing ICE line 75 since the 2018 timetable.
 Until the 2019 timetable change, they ran via Puttgarden, where they were loaded onto a ferry to Rødby and then continued to Copenhagen.
-Due to construction work, the trains have been running across the Danish mainland since December 2019, which, together with line 76, creates a two-hour service between Hamburg and Padborg.
+Due to construction work, the trains have been running across the Danish mainland since December 2019.
+One train pair also stops in Flensburg.

 Line 76

-Individual services run between Hamburg and Aarhus.
-In Hamburg, the line starts at the main station and does not serve Hamburg-Altona.
-Since December 2017, lines 75 and 76 have been operated exclusively with Danish diesel multiple units of the IC3 class, which have been equipped with the PZB train protection system and are therefore approved for operation on the German network.
+Trains run every two hours between Flensburg and Fredericia.
+Danish IC3 diesel multiple units (DSB class MF) are used, which are equipped with PZB and are therefore approved for the German network.
+The service is operated by the DSB.

 Line 77

 Line 77 runs between Amsterdam and Berlin every two hours.
-The trains only stop in Bünde and Bad Oeynhausen every four hours, in Ibbenbüren a single train towards Berlin in the morning.
+Since December 2023, the train does not stop at Almelo, Ibbenbüren, Bad Oeynhausen, Minden, Wolfsburg and Stendal anymore and due to the new Vectron locomotives the locomotive change at Bad Bentheim is no longer needed making the train around 30 minutes faster.

 One to two pairs of trains daily (IC 2241/2242, Sunday IC 2343/2240) do not go to the Netherlands, but instead run from Osnabrück to Münster.

-The line will be served by ECx trains from December 2023.

 Line 87

-Until 2010, this line was run as ICE 87, but as there were not enough ICE T sets available due to several problems, locomotive-hauled Intercity trains were used.
+Until 2010, this line was run as ICE 87, but as there was a shortage of ICE T sets available due to several problems, locomotive-hauled Intercity trains were used.

 An hourly service is offered between Stuttgart and Zurich.
-Every two hours it is served by Deutsche Bahn IC2 runs from Stuttgart to Singen.
+Every two hours it is served by Deutsche Bahn.
+IC2 runs from Stuttgart to Singen.
 Two pairs of trains continue to Konstanz from Monday to Friday.
 To continue to Zurich, it is usually necessary to change trains in Singen to a Swiss Federal Railways (SBB) service.
 In the other hour there is a direct connection operated by SBB from Stuttgart to Zurich, but with fewer intermediate stops.
-Line 87 will be fully converted to Intercity 2 trains when the installation of ETCS equipment in the Swiss network is completed.
+Line 87 will be fully converted to Intercity 2 trains when the installation of ETCS equipment on the Swiss network is completed.
 Local transport tickets are also valid from Stuttgart to Singen/Konstanz.
+A few trains have been extended to Frankfurt.
+A pair of trains (IC 460/461) runs on a side branch of the line to/from Vienna.

 Line 88

-Six pairs of trains run daily on the EuroCity-Express line 88 operated with RABe 503 multiple units of the SBB, which are classified as Eurocity between Lindau-Reutin and Zurich.
+Eight pairs of trains run daily on the EuroCity-Express line 88 operated with RABe 503 multiple units of the SBB, which are classified as Eurocity between Lindau-Reutin and Zurich.